Investment Losses in Strategic Realty Trust

 Given what has happened with Strategic Realty Trust since its inception, it appears that some firms may have failed in these duties to their clients.

-To discuss your litigation options with a securities attorney, please call The White Law Group at 312/238-9650 for a free consultation.
+If you have suffered losses investing in Strategic Realty Trust, The White Law Group may be able to help you recover your losses through FINRA Arbitration.
+To discuss your litigation options with a securities attorney, please call The White Law Group at 888-637-5510 for a free consultation.

 The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.